kenhkan/morrison/README.md

 inefficient compared to a framework designed in a specific language.
-The advantage is that existing programs can readily turn into components and teams with different preferences on technology choices can collaborate without coupling with the other parts of the system.
+The advantage is that existing programs can readily turn into components and teams with different preferences on technology choices can collaborate without coupling with the different parts of a system.

 There is a single machine assumption.
 Parallelism is a non-trivial topic and is best tackled at a different level on top of Morrison.
 Morrison is only